 The staff secondment had wound down by January 2014 and progressive autonomy is being achieved from IAG for systems.
-Amigo, the claims management system, and its associated data warehouse are the sole services supplied by IAG.
-Negotiations are underway with IAG for an extension of the availability, from 2014 under the original agreement to 2016.
+Amigo, the claims management system, and its associated data warehouse are now the sole services supplied by IAG and will be available until March 2016 following a renegotiation of the CMSSA.
+A project is underway to determine system requirements following the withdrawal of Amigo.
 In addition, IAG provide claims management services for the remaining non earthquake retained claims and earthquake motor vehicle claims.